igorcferreiradev/Weather-App/README.md

 ### 🌟 Features

 - **City Search**: Enter any city name to fetch its current weather data.
-- **Weather Information**: Displays city name, temperature, humidity, wind speed, and weather condition (e.g., Clear, Rain, Snow).
+- **Weather Information**: Displays city name, temperature, humidity, wind speed, and weather condition <br> (e.g., Clear, Rain, Snow).
 - **Dynamic Weather Icons**: Weather icons that update based on the current weather (Cloudy, Clear, Rain, etc.).
 - **Error Handling**: Displays an error message and image if the city is not found.